 Burlesque Dancers have ‘em.
 So do Derby Girls.
 And yes, strippers, as well.
 The thing these ladies have in common—other than undeniable ovaries of steel—is a stage name.
-When it comes to pole dancing, having a stage name is not such a “thing” (especially among professional and competitive dancers, as their positions require personal recognition).
+When it comes to pole dancing, having a stage name is not such a “thing” (especially among professional and competitive dancers, as their positions require personal recognition.)
 But for many of us, having a stage name is part of the fun!
-I mean, talk about creating a fantasy: it’s not Christine out there, it’s CRIMSON MINXXX!
+I mean, talk about creating a fantasy: it’s not day-to-day shy me out there, it’s CRIMSON MINXXX!

 The question is: how do you even come up with a stage name?!
 This has been a topic of much discussion at my studio, as many ladies want to be recognized as their “alter ego” in our upcoming showcase.
 Not to mention, many women have sensitive situations where they simply can’t attach their real name with their on-the-side exotic dancing, so this is a perfect solution to still maintain an identity in the community.